RyotaUshio/obsidian-mathlinks-api-sample-plugin/README.md

 ## Usage

-In this section, I will walk you through how to use MathLinks API.
+In this section, I will walk you through the process of building a simple plugin using MathLinks API.

 ### Installation